mirukana/lunafind/README.md

 - Better CLI interface, progress bar for dl, e'#tc
 - [termcolor](https://pypi.python.org/pypi/termcolor), used in **halo**

+- Global timer, so that 0.5-1s must have passed between any request

 - Query script
   - Multiprocess
   - Patch pybooru.\_request to handle errors ourself
   - Allow page/limit/etc to modify a single request
+  - Fix "Fetching" message cut off in python3 interpreter

 - Download script
   - Artist commentaries JSON
   - Notes JSON
   - zplug-like UI for multiprocess downloading
-  - Global timer, so that 0.5-1s must have passed between any request
   - Do not overwrite files by default?
   - Option to define what types of files will be downloaded (media/info/etc), defaults to all (m,i,a,n)